 You’ve designed the dessert menus at Hemant Mathur’s restaurants.
 How does the husband-and-wife partnership work?

 ‘We’ve collaborated on hundreds of recipes together.
-I’ve learnt so much from him about spicing and balancing flavours, and he has learnt a lot too.
+I’ve learnt so much from him about spicing and balancing flavors, and he has learnt a lot too.
 I’m a home cook and have a very different touch – when he cooks at home (like once in three years!), you can taste the difference.
 But I have a free hand in designing the menus, and he trusts me a lot.’

 Has the profile of Indian food changed in New York since you started your career?

 ‘When I started working, Indian cooking was looked down upon.
 Now, it’s a different world.
 People are more conscious of regional differences, and that Indian food is about more than just heat and spice.
 They understand the difference between home-style vs. restaurant cooking, as they have Indian friends and dine with them at home.
 It also helps that people are travelling to India more.